 Our approach to solo living is changing

 As the solo population has been increasing there has been a natural shift in the way people approach solo life.
-While living alone was previously (and perhaps still is, by some) considered to be a negative thing with many people may not have planned their life to be this way, when you consider solo travel and dining is on the rise, solo living nowadays is becoming a positively accepted norm.
+While living alone was previously (and perhaps still is, by some) considered to be a negative way of life with many people not having planned for a solo life, when you consider solo travel and dining are on the rise, solo living, nowadays, is becoming a positively accepted norm.

 Yet striving to live successful, happy and fulfilled lives without a significant other or, with a partner and without living with them, are undoubtedly similar to the goals we share with our co-habiting and married counterparts.
 The difference being for solos, the responsibility to make it happen lies firmly in our hands alone.
 With more people living alone today, there is good reason to feel less daunted by living life solo.

-What’s left to say is that living solo is a long term reality for many of us and given the numerous reasons why people find themselves living alone, we should definitely be talking about solo living a lot more.
+What’s left to say is, living solo is a long term reality for many of us and given the numerous reasons why people find themselves living alone, we should be making the most of what solo life has to offer.
+We should also be talking about solo living a lot more.

 Would you like to contribute to Solo Living?
 Perhaps you could write about your experiences of living solo?
-We welcome articles on a variety of topics written from a solo living perspective by a community member or from a guest writer who will resonate with our Solo living community.
+We welcome articles on a variety of topics written from a solo living perspective from a community member or a guest writer who will resonate with our Solo living community.